Comparative and evolutionary psychology

 Comparative and Evolutionary Psychology is the scientific study of the origins of mind and behaviour.
 Our work explores the evolutionary processes underpinning human behaviour and the comparison of humans with other animals.
 We have particular expertise in comparative social and spatial cognition, emotion, communication and facial expression.

-We investigate how evolution and development shape behaviour and cognition.
+Within our Centre for Comparative and Evolutionary Psychology, we investigate how evolution and development shape behaviour and cognition.
 We're interested in how social structures are formed and how we can apply evolutionary thinking to understand today's problems.

 Through a deeper understanding of the minds and behaviours of animals, we're exploring how humans have evolved – from how social structures are formed, to the ways in which evolutionary thinking can help solve the problems of today.
 Our research portal, Pure, has a full list of our staff and researchers working in this area.